adesuwau/wanderlust/README.md

 ##User Stories

-Users should be able to log in to view their account (custom map)
+Users should be able to log in to view their account (custom map).

-Users should be able to select countries they have visited on the map
+Users should be able to select countries they have visited on the map.

-Users should be able to view trips taken in the selected countries
+Users should be able to view trips taken in the selected countries.

-Users should be able to view their activity from the selected country
+Users should be able to view their activity from the selected country.

 Users should be able to edit/update their activity from selected cities and countries.